otvam/ethz_euler_matlab/README.md

 * **Reliability** is much higher
 * You are not competing with other people for the ressources
 * Usable with Python, MPI, MATLAB, COMSOL, Maxwell (and many more other softwares)
-* A lot of different version of the softwares are available
+* A lot of different versions of the softwares are available

 ## Differences between EULER vs. a powerful workstation/server